 Heading Home

-The next day we drove to the Bozeman airport for our flight home.
+The next day we drove to Bozeman airport for our flight home.
 We ate lunch at the Copper Horse Restaurant in the airport.
 The trouble with flying back East is the time loss through time zones.
 Our flight left around 1 PM and did not arrive until after 11 PM.

 Related Posts